CrugBarat/star_wars_Vue/README.md

 # STAR WARS

-STAR WARS is a basic search app, which uses an API as a data source.
+STAR WARS is a search app, which uses a HTTP RESTful API as a data source.

 **Programming Language**: JavaScript